tudorpaultoma/tc-tagger-function/README.md

 ## Applied Tags

-The function applies the following tags to new CVM instances:
+The function applies the following tags to all supported resources:

 | Tag Key | Description | Example Value |
 |---------|-------------|---------------|